daryllabar/DLaB.Xrm/README.md

 # DLaB.Xrm [![Build status](https://ci.appveyor.com/api/projects/status/u69wecl3lk0efkg0?svg=true)](https://ci.appveyor.com/project/daryllabar/dlab-xrm)

 # Purpose
 The DLaB.Xrm Library is full of tons of helpful extension methods and classes intended to be used on any XRM project, in any Xrm Plugin/Workflow.
 It is designed to be used anywhere you're referencing the Microsoft SDK dlls, so Plugins, Custom Workflow Activities, and external server code.
 Ever had a QueryExpression, and wished you get generate SQL from the QueryExpression while debugging?
 Now you can:  `queryExpression.GetSqlStatement()`.
 Ever wish your plugins had a built in method to prevent recusive lookps?
 Just inherit from the `GenericPluginHandlerBase`, they will.
+Been wanting to use a .Net Core Dependency/Injection like framework in your plugins to create cleaner more testable code, yep, that's in here too!

 Checkout the [Wiki](../../wiki) for more documentation.